Blog

 What is Buy Now Pay Later service?

 Buy Now Pay Later (BNPL) is a rapidly growing industry.
-If a customer is looking to buy a new smartphone, laptop or other items but does not have the budget at that time, BNPL is an increasingly popular option.
+If a customer is looking to buy a new smartphone, laptop, or other item but does not have the budget at that time, BNPL is an increasingly popular option.

 Typically, there are 2 BNPL models:

 • the merchant is the BNPL provider and assumes the credit risk.
-Typically, no interest is charged but if a customer misses a payment a late payment interest and processing fee are chargeable.
-The instalment payment is paid to the merchant directly in accordance with the terms of sale entered between the merchant and the customer; and
+Typically, the merchant would not charge any interest, but if a customer misses a payment, they might charge a late payment interest and processing fee.
+The customer would pay the instalment payment to the merchant directly in accordance with the terms of sale in which the merchant and the customer entered; and

 • the merchant uses a BNPL provider.
-The merchant receives payment in full at the point of sale from the BNPL provider excluding BNPL provider transaction fee.
-Then it is the BNPL provider’s responsibility to collect the instalment payments from the customers in accordance with the terms of sale entered between the BNPL provider and the customer.
+The merchant receives payment in full at the point of sale from the BNPL provider, excluding the BNPL provider transaction fee.
+Then, it is the BNPL provider’s responsibility to collect the instalment payments from the customers in accordance with the terms of sale the BNPL provider and the customer entered.

 The Existing Laws Are Not Ideal To Regulate BNPL

-BNPL is not regulated under existing laws, as a result, customers who have been taken advantage of by BNPL providers often find themselves in limbo with little or no legal recourse.
-The consumer credit activities are governed by multiple legislations:
+Buy Now Pay Later (BNPL) is not regulated under existing laws.
+As a result, customers who have been taken advantage of by BNPL providers often find themselves in limbo with little or no legal recourse.
+Consumer credit activities are governed by multiple legislations:

 • Hire Purchase Act and Consumer Protection Act administered by the Ministry of Trade and Consumer Affairs (KPDNHEP);